 Investments in real estate can be made directly or indirectly.
-Real estate comprises office buildings, retail and industrial premises, residential property and special real estate (such as hotels or hospitals).
+Real estate comprises 182 office buildings, retail and industrial premises, residential property and special real estate (such as hotels or hospitals).
 The variables that determine the value of a property are its location, construction, equipment fittings and the variety of ways in which it can be used.

-What do you need to bear in mind when making direct investments?
 A direct investment involves actually buying property.
-This will usually require a high capital outlay, a long term investment horizon, in-depth knowledge of the sector, familiarity with the location and often personal involvement, as property needs to be professionally managed.
+This will usually require a What do you need to 183 bear in mind when high capital outlay, a long term investment horizon, in-depth knowledge of the secmaking direct investtor, familiarity with the location and often personal involvement, as property needs to be professionally managed.